+split drill core were submitted to SRC Geoanalytical Laboratories, and the geochemical analyses are pending.
 The drilling program was funded by Traction Uranium Corp. in accordance with the terms of the Dec 9, 2021 Option Agreement whereby Traction can acquire up to a 70% interest in the property.
+On December 24, 2022, Traction terminated the option for the Lazy Edward Bay Property.